 Break it down, B:

-I have spend many many many moments in my life rejecting my emotions.
+I have spent many moments in my life rejecting my emotions.
 I have tried to often be strong for myself, my family, my friends, but sometimes–often times– I want to cry.
 I want to be comforted.
 I want to feel comfortable having a shoulder to cry on.

 Yet, I have found many conflicts between strength and vulnerability within my relationships.The first issue with vulnerability in a relationship–I speak from my past experiences– is that I have never felt comfortable enough to let my guard down, but boy I would love to submit fully to a worthy fellow.
 Unfortunately, the emotional safety was absence.
 (I have my theories–until the next post shhh) Nor, have I ever been in or seen a situation of which a woman was able to live without working voraciously without a guard.
 Quite frankly, if I, or the women I have observed did not, everyone would have starved.
 Nonetheless, SOMEHOW the men in my past fled.
 I was even told once “I feel like I’m dating a man,” but my bad playa..I was just trying to eat.
 An ex in a recent conversation revealed to me he did not like the fact I was ahead of him, but again my bad pimp..I was just trying to build.
 It seemed as if the men in my past were intimidated by my strength and the success it manifested; however (comma) those are not my problems. *Sips tea*

 I have been going through y’all.
 These past few weeks have been very strange.
-I visited my tarot card reader recently, and he has confirmed that I am about to endure yet..ANOTHER…transformation (I wonder if I’ll get another new name lol).
+I visited my tarot card reader recently, and he has confirmed that I am about to endure yet..ANOTHER…transformation.
 Nonetheless, the work required to become my greatest version has not been easy.
 I cry a lot.
 I have yelled at God–a lot.
 I have felt confused, often.
 On the contrary, in those moments of disarray, memories of faith in God comes in to support me in my moments of vulnerability.
 Patiences comes in to alert me of the fact that pain is temporary, and my season of prosperity is on the way, tears and all.

 Say: I am love: vulnerable or strong, in or out of my evolution.